 All three of these garments are versatile, comfortable, AND they’ll mix effortlessly into your everyday wardrobe.
 You’re never too old to go on an adventure!

 To misquote those Swedish superstars of 70’s Pop Rock Disco, “Don’t go wasting your emotion, lay all your love on these overalls!”
 Cute, fashionable, and practical, why not hit the streets this Halloween as that well-loved dynamo, Donna, from Mamma Mia!?
-Make either the Sew House Seven Burnside Bibs or the sleeveless True Bias Yari Jumpsuit out of the drape-y Essex Speckle Linen in Dolphin, or the designer Cross-Woven Tencel in Blue & Denim!
+Make either the Sew House Seven Burnside Bibs or the sleeveless True Bias Yari Jumpsuit out of the drape-y Essex Speckle Linen in Dolphin, or the designer Tencel Denim!
 In these overalls, you’ll be ready for whatever life throws at you.
 Including a destination, disco-infused wedding slash farcical chance-encounter with three, sexy, former lovers.
 Just as a random example.

 5. Wednesday Addams